-1. Students, to include ELL students, who miss more than fifteen (15) days per semester will not be promoted except as follows:
+1. Students who miss more than fifteen (15) days per semester will not be promoted except as follows:

 • If medical evidence is presented to the principal from a competent medical authority to excuse absences in excess of fifteen (15) days.